 The co-ordinators in the districts have patiently built strong and enduring links with a variety of organizations and individuals attached to the VCS sector.
 In Appendix 2 there is a list of 234 different organizations, individuals and services that patients have been referred to in the course of the time they have been with the social prescribing service.
 Most of these activities and services have been provided by the VCS.
 However some are provided by the statutory sector (e.g. the fire service) and some are private concerns (e.g. some care homes).

 An important issue often raised by patients is the challenges that isolation poses for their health and wellbeing.
-We are aware of over 50 different organizations to which referred patients have been further referred to undertake voluntary work.
+We are aware of over 50 different organizations to which patients have been further referred to undertake voluntary work.
 These include a variety of different types of organizations including an: animal shelter, Badgervale Court, befriending projects, an edible garden project, a foodbank, Macmillan, community transport, World Jungle, Roses Theatre in Tewkesbury and Volunteer Gloucestershire.

 Gloucestershire VCS Alliance (GVCSA) ran a short survey about social prescribing with their affiliates from June-August 2016.
 49 different organisations had responded to the survey.
 All but one organization said they were interested in receiving referrals.
 The linked questionnaire was sent to formally constituted organisations irrespective of size and deliberately excluded very local voluntary run services, such as choirs and book clubs.
 Interestingly only 31 of the responding organizations said they had actually received a social prescribing referral.
 Responses were largely very positive.
 Most respondents said they were happy with social prescribing and report that they have been able to build good relationships with their local co-ordinator/GP.
 They report that this has helped to raise awareness of their organization’s work and mission.
 Regular liaison and networking have worked well for a majority of organizations who often praise the positive attitude of the co-ordinators they link with.